bababumBab/project-1/README.md

 ```

 ### Translating the rules of the game into small steps

-### Translating the rules of the game into small steps

 Ultimate Tic Tac Toe is a mixture of a relaxing game that in the same time stimulates your brain and digs deeper in that strategy part.